leoleung-dev/lcwk-reports/documentations/overview.md

 4. The client updates state, renders tables, and offers export actions.
 5. Commission bulk paste accepts an optional first column for month (e.g., Aug/August/08); when present, each row routes to that month, otherwise the selected month is used.
 It also treats `自來` as a zero amount when pasted in item columns.
 6. Sales bulk paste accepts Chinese date formats like `10月7日` (with optional year) and normalizes them to YYYY-MM-DD.
+7. Cerement annual summary uses year-based data from `/api/cerement?year=YYYY` and is linked from the monthly entry page.
+8. Cerement bulk paste accepts Chinese dates like `1月31日` and maps the five location totals to the matching month in the selected year.

 ## Environment variables
 - `DATABASE_URL`: Neon Postgres connection string.